Munkei/BugEye/README.md

 A few things to note about the `TEST` macro:

-* The macro can only be used once for each class, but that should not be a problem.
+* The macro can only be used *once for each subject class*, but that should not be a problem.

 * It is wise to keep the test code within curly braces.
 This results in the funny-looking `})` syntax.